Top 10 World Cup Runner-ups in History

 is the fearsome 2010 Netherlands national team, who won all their seven matches through their route to the finals of the tournament in the regular time only to be upset by the best generation in the history of Spanish football in the extra time of the finals, where they suffered a 1-0 defeat.

 The Netherlands entered the World Cup having won all eight matches in their qualifying campaign and continued their winning run by Group G victories over Denmark, Japan, and Cameroon.
-Their fearsome squad that had Mark van Bommel, Nigel de Jong, Arjen Robben,Wesley Sneijder
+Having some great names by their side, such as Mark van Bommel, Nigel de Jong, Arjen Robben,Wesley Sneijder

-, Dirk Kuyt, and Robin van Persie at their prime continued the winning strike further through the knockout stage with 2-1 victories over Slovakia and Brazil before a 3-2 semi-final win against Uruguay.
+, Dirk Kuyt, and Robin van Persie, they continued the winning strike further through the knockout stage with 2-1 victories over Slovakia and Brazil before a 3-2 semi-final win against Uruguay.

 However, they couldn’t get past Spain’s tiki-taka in the finals in a violent match that saw 14 yellow cards and a red card coming out of Howard Webb’s pocket.
 It was a physical game, and neither side was able to produce any golden opportunities.
 Spain got a big break in the 109th minute when John Heitinga collected his second yellow card for an attack on Iniesta.
 With just 10 minutes remaining, Spain pushed on in pursuit of a win.
-However, the Dutch, on the other hand, resisted and the game seemed to be heading to penalties.
+However, the Dutch, on the other hand, resisted, and the game seemed to be heading to penalties.
 Spain launched an attack with four minutes remaining.
-The ball was passed to Fernando Torres, who attempted to cross it into Iniesta.
-Iniesta was offsides, but fortunately for him, the ball did not go through and the game proceeded.
+The ball was passed to Fernando Torres, who attempted to cross it to Iniesta.
+Iniesta was offsides, but fortunately for him, the ball did not go through, and the game proceeded.
 Cesc Fabregas received the ball, and Iniesta took a few steps back to regain possession.
-Iniesta snatched the ball from the air and sped past Maarten Stekelenburg to score's the match's winner for Spain, winning the first World Cup title for Spain in their history.
-On the other side, it was the third time the Netherlands reached the finals of the tournament, without winning any of them.
+Iniesta snatched the ball from the air and sped past Maarten Stekelenburg to score the match's winner for Spain, winning the first World Cup title for Spain in their history.
+On the other side, for the Netherlands, it was the third time they reached the final, without winning any.

 Route to Final: